Skip to main content

 • Plan a more focused second attempt

-• AI feedback is a practice aid, not an examiner result
+• AI feedback is a self-study aid, not an examiner result

 • A transcript cannot fully assess pronunciation